Y0Coss/docs-fork/pages/web_cloud/web_hosting/exporter-son-site-web/guide.en-ie.md

 - **Using SSH access.** You will need to use commands from a terminal to interact with your storage space.
 More advanced knowledge and a specific [OVHcloud hosting plan](/links/web/hosting) are required to use this type of access.
 For further information on this, please refer to our guide on [Accessing your web hosting plan via SSH](/pages/web_cloud/web_hosting/ssh_on_webhosting).

-#### 2.1 Upload the files from your storage space.
+#### 2.1 Download the files from your storage space

-Once connected to your storage space, you just need to download the files from your website. **We recommend that you pay particular attention to the directory on which you installed your website.** In a typical use case, the website should be downloaded in the "www" folder.
+Once connected to your storage space, you just need to download the files of your website. **We recommend that you pay particular attention to the directory in which you installed your website.** In a typical use case, the website should be located in the "www" folder.
 However, if you are using your hosting to host multiple websites, you have probably declared multiple websites.

-To check the folder in which your website is stored, go to the `Multisite`{.action} tab from your OVHcloud Control Panel.
+To verify the folder in which your website is stored, go to the `Multisite`{.action} tab from your OVHcloud Control Panel.
 In the table that appears, for the desired domain, look at the `Root folder`{.action} that is displayed.

 ![export-website](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/multisite/root-folders.png){.thumbnail}

-### 2 - Retrieve your database backup (optional).
+### 2 - Retrieve your database backup (optional)

 > [!primary]
 >
-> This step is optional if your website does not use any databases.
+> This step is not required if your website does not use any databases.
 >

 To retrieve a backup of your database, please read our guide on